-Before starting any fitness program you should set a measurable goal of what you want to achieve.
+Before starting any fitness program, you should set a measurable goal on what you want to achieve during your journey.

 Setting goals by first calculating your ideal body weight is an excellent place to start.

-But the problem is, in many cases, you may not have any idea what a realistic and healthy weight loss goal is.
+However the problem is, in many cases, you may not have any idea what a realistic or healthy weight loss goal is.

-There are a few ways to do this, but some are more effective than others.
+There are a few simple ways to do this, but some are more effective than others.

-Body Mass Index (BMI) uses the following specific formula, that only takes into account your height and weight.
+To calculate your Body Mass Index (BMI), you can use the following specific formula, that only takes into account your height and weight.

-Before sharing why I don’t like using the BMI index, let me first show you how to calculate your BMI, using my height and weight.
+Before sharing why I don’t like using the BMI index, let me first show you an example of how to calculate your BMI, using my height and weight.

-Based on these measurements, my BMI would be calculated as follows:
+Based on my height and weight measurements, my BMI would be calculated as follows:

-According to this BMI calculation, and the BMI classification levels listed below, I would be considered just inside the high end of an ideal body weight.
+According to this BMI calculation, and the BMI chart levels listed below, I would be considered just inside the high end of an ideal body weight.

-However, if I added another 15 lbs of lean muscle, which isn’t out of the question, my BMI score would be 26.5.
+However, if I added another 15 pounds of lean muscle, which isn’t out of the question, my BMI score would be calculated as:

-According to the BMI, this would mean I would be overweight if I added another 15 pounds of lean muscle.
+According to the BMI, I would be overweight if I added another 15 pounds of lean muscle.